martinphellwig/brython_wf/site/doc/en/cookbook/read_text_from_imagemap.md

 Solution
 --------

 We will use the `onmouseover` atribute of the `area` HTML tag.
-A text will be shown on screen depending the position of the mouse :
+A text will be shown on screen depending on the position of the mouse :

 <table width="100%">
 <tr>